NCAS-CMS/cf-python/docs/source/performance.rst

 after another, none of the operations are computed until the result of final one is requested.

-There are, however, a small number of `cf` operations that require the automatic computation of some data operations.
-The results of these computations are not saved in memory, so if the operation is repeated then the computed is re-calculated in its entirety unless the construct's `~.cf.Field.persist` method was called beforehand.
+When the result of stack of lazy operations is computed, it is not saved in memory, so if the operations subsequently re-computed then the calculations are repeated.
+However, a construct's `~cf.Field.persist` method can be used force the result to be retained in memory for fast access.

 Some notable cases where non-lazy computation occurs are: